-Make sure your recruitment and selection process is fair and consistent, and complies with relevant legislation such as equality and diversity.
-You need to make sure people who need care and support understand what this will mean in practice.
+Make sure your recruitment and selection process is fair and consistent and complies with relevant legislation such as equality and diversity.
+You need to make sure people draw on care and support understand what this will mean in practice.
 Here are some examples.

 - Every candidate must be treated in the same way.
-This means asking them the same questions and using the same system to score their responses. - Each candidate must be assessed against the assessment criteria, not against each other. - It's important to avoid personal questions such as 'are you married?'
+This means asking them the same questions and using the same system to score their responses.
+Using values-based interviewing techniques, interviewers are upskilled to probe further and record answers so that interviews are consistent and fair. - Each candidate must be assessed against the assessment criteria, not against each other. - It's important to avoid questions that are discriminatory against anyone with a protected characteristic.